-According to Porter, using range anti-tip brackets is crucial to prevent your range from tipping over if weight is put on the door.
-These brackets became required by appliance manufacturers in 1991, but that doesn’t necessarily mean you have one!
+According to Porter, using range anti-tip brackets is crucial to preventing your range from tipping over if weight is put on the door.
+These brackets have been required from appliance manufacturers since 1991, but that doesn't necessarily mean you have one!

 Have other range issues?
 Check out this guide to learn how to fix them.

 Double Check Your Dishwasher

 "Although new dishwashers come from the manufacturer with the drain looped up at the side of the dishwasher, every installation manual still requires this high loop underneath the sink," explains Porter.
 "Your dishwasher drain tube should go up above the bottom of the sink and down into the drain or garbage disposal."

 Cover Your Electrical Wires, Outlets and Switch Boxes

 According to Porter, "Any electrical wiring that is not a factory-installed cord less than seven feet long should either be inside a wall or encased in conduit."

 This is the same for outlets and switch boxes.
 They have to be covered.
 It doesn't just look better, it's required.

 Have an oversized electrical box outlet?
 You can fix that!